null

 It’s important to remember that most diamonds are named after their owners or mines of origin.
 But due to the limited information available on the history of the Royal Purple, the diamond was exclusively named after its color and shape.

 However, the Royal Purple Diamond has been handled by some of the most renowned entities in the jewelry industry.
 For instance, it was officially graded by the GIA.
 Besides, the British gemologist Michael Hing also had the rare privilege of examining the Royal Purple sometime in 2002.
-It was actually one of the few famous diamonds Hing ever examined.
+It was one of the few famous diamonds Hing ever examined.

 Characteristics of the Royal Purple Heart Diamond